Alan Albright: Federal judicial service

 Albright served as a United States magistrate judge of the United States District Court for the Western District of Texas from 1992 to 1999.
 On January 23, 2018, President Donald Trump announced his intent to nominate Albright to an undetermined seat on the United States District Court for the Western District of Texas.
 On January 24, 2018, his nomination was sent to the United States Senate.
 He was nominated to the seat vacated by Judge Walter Scott Smith Jr., who retired on September 14, 2016.
 On April 25, 2018, a hearing on his nomination was held before the Senate Judiciary Committee.
 On May 24, 2018, his nomination was reported out of committee by voice vote.
 On September 6, 2018, his nomination was confirmed by voice vote.
 He received his judicial commission on September 10, 2018, and was sworn in by Chief Judge Orlando Luis Garcia on September 18, 2018.
+He resigned from the court on August 31, 2026.